Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects

-To bridge this critical gap and help guide future research and development in the field, this paper presents a comprehensive review and vision that (\romannumeral1) details the overall architecture of AI data centers together with their load characteristics and patterns, and (\romannumeral2) provides a systematic analysis of the multi-timescale and multi-faceted challenges posed by the rapid growth of AI data centers to power grids, along with promising solutions for enabling their large-scale integration to the grid.
+The structure and roadmap of this paper are illustrated in Figure \ref{fig:roadmap}.
 Specifically, Section \ref{sec:overview} presents an overview of AI data center infrastructure and its key components.
 Section \ref{sec:load} examines the characteristics and patterns of electricity demand across the AI model preparation, training, fine-tuning, and inference stages.
 Section \ref{sec:gridimpact} analyzes the key challenges that AI data center loads bring to power systems across three interrelated timescales: long-term planning and interconnection, short-term operation and electricity markets, and real-time grid dynamics and stability.
-Other critical challenges, including cybersecurity, decarbonization, and water resources, are discussed as well.
-Section \ref{sec:solution} presents potential solutions from the grid side, AI data center side, and AI end-user side to address these challenges and ensure reliable power system operation.
-Figure \ref{fig:impactsolu} visualizes the critical challenges discussed in Section \ref{sec:gridimpact} and potential solutions introduced in Section \ref{sec:solution}.
-At last, conclusions are drawn in Section \ref{sec:conclusion}.
+Other critical challenges, including cybersecurity, decarbonization, and water consumption, are discussed as well.
+Section \ref{sec:solution} proposes potential solutions from the grid side, AI data center side, and AI end-user side to address these challenges and ensure reliable power system operation.
+Finally, conclusions are drawn in Section \ref{sec:conclusion}.